-Project Description: Acquire right-of-way and easements necessary for roadway and bridge
+Project Description: Acquire right-of-way and easements necessary for roadway and bridge reconstruction and widening.

-Allows projects to move forward with optimal design elements
+- Allows projects to move forward with optimal design elements - Construction Period: 2012-2016

 The completion of parcel acquisition has been extended into early 2016 instead of 2015 as shown in the June 2015 Consulting Engineer's Report.